Theoretical Foundations of Conformal Prediction: The conformal prediction framework in context

 As we have seen above, conformal prediction guarantees a marginal coverage property for data drawn i.i.d.\ from \emph{any} distribution.
 We do not need to place conditions on the distribution (such as smoothness, or, a parametric model)---because of this, conformal prediction is often described as a \emph{distribution-free} approach to inference.
 Moreover, we do not need to place conditions on the underlying model fitted to the data (such as assuming that $\hf$ is a consistent estimator of the true association between $Y$ and $X$), and the result is finite-sample, in the sense that it holds at any value of $n$ rather than offering only an asymptotic guarantee.

 Conformal prediction is closely related to the field of nonparametric statistics, which has also aimed to provide statistical methods that can flexibly handle data distributions that do not fall within some simple parametric model.
 However, there are some fundamental differences between these fields.
-In nonparametric and semiparametric statistics, most methods and results rely on regularity conditions that, while weaker than a parametric model assumption, are nonetheless much stronger than the minimal assumptions required by conformal.
-For example, we might assume smoothness conditions on the distribution of the data.
+In nonparametric and semiparametric statistics, most methods and results rely on regularity conditions that, while weaker than a parametric model assumption, are nonetheless much stronger than the minimal assumptions required by conformal prediction.
+For example, in nonparametric statistics it is common to assume smoothness conditions on the distribution of the data.
 With these types of assumptions, it is often possible to provide guarantees not only for predictive inference but also for estimation (for instance, estimating the mean of $Y$ given $X$).
 By contrast, exchangeability is a far weaker assumption than what is usually considered in nonparametric statistics.
-Without regularity conditions, it is still possible to provide useful and powerful methods for predictive inference, as we have seen with the marginal coverage guarantee for split conformal, above---but, as we will see in some of the hardness results in Part IV of the book, other types of inference questions become more challenging or even impossible.
+Without regularity conditions, it is still possible to provide useful and powerful methods for predictive inference, as we have seen with the marginal coverage guarantee for split conformal, above---but, as we will see in some of the hardness results presented in Chapter~\ref{chapter:conditional} and in Part~\ref{part:beyond-predictive-coverage} of this book, other types of inference questions become more challenging or even impossible.

 Conformal prediction is intimately connected with permutation testing---we will soon see that it can be formulated as the inversion of a particular permutation test.
-It is also closely connected to quantile estimation and distribution estimation.
-A natural use of quantile estimation is to give prediction intervals for test points, although such a procedure would again require assumptions on the regularity of the distribution in order to have guaranteed coverage.
+It is also closely connected to quantile estimation and distribution estimation: a natural use of quantile estimation is to give prediction intervals for test points, although such a procedure would again require assumptions on the regularity of the distribution in order to have guaranteed coverage.
 Farther afield are resampling approaches, such as the bootstrap and cross-validation.
 Unlike conformal prediction, these are most commonly applied for confidence intervals on functionals of the distribution, and require regularity conditions for validity.
-Having said that, we will explore distribution-free variants of cross-validation for the purpose of predictive inference later on in the book.
-What makes it unique is its ability to provide nonasymptotic guarantees on the quality of predictions that do not require smoothness or other regularity conditions.
+However, we will explore distribution-free variants of cross-validation for the purpose of predictive inference later on in the book.